Optical appearance of the Konoplya-Zhidenko rotating non-Kerr black hole surrounded by a thin accretion disk: The Konoplya-Zhidenko rotating non-Kerr black hole and null geodesic

 As a starting point, we will present a succinct overview of the Konoplya-Zhidenko rotating non-Kerr spacetime, which serves as the foundational framework for our comprehensive investigation.
 The metric presented here, which deviates from the Kerr metric, is a non-Kerr metric that typically arises from deforming the Kerr metric.
 In the Boyer-Lindquist coordinates, the metric of a rotating non-Kerr black hole in the Konoplya-Zhidenko model can be expressed as\cite{Konoplya:2016pmh}

 in which

 In this spacetime, the mass of the black hole is denoted by $M$, while the rotation parameter is represented by $a$.
 Additionally, the deviation from Kerr spacetime is quantified by the deformation parameter $\xi$, which degenerates to the general Kerr black hole metric at $\xi=0$.
-It is worth mentioning that the presence of the parameter $\xi$ does not significantly alter the asymptotic structure of spacetime at infinity.
-In other words, in the weak field case at infinity, distinguishing Konoplya-Zhidenko black hole from Kerr black hole becomes challenging.
-However, the presence of the deformation parameter $\xi$ modifies the behavior of spacetime in close proximity to the event horizon, thereby facilitating tests in the strong field region for potential detection of deviations from the Kerr metric.
-It is demonstrated that a non-negligible deformations of the Kerr spacetime can lead to the same frequency of black hole resonance, as evidenced by data from GW150914\cite{LIGOScientific:2016lio}.
-The event horizon $r_h$ of Konoplya-Zhidenko rotating non-Kerr black hole are determined by
+It is worth mentioning that the metric \ref{metric1} has an asymptotic behavior similar to that of the Kerr metric at infinity, but the existence of the deformation parameter $\xi$ alters the nature of the spacetime at the near-horizon region.
+In other words, the deformation parameter plays a crucial role in the dynamical behavior of the event horizon, as can be seen from the definition equation of the event horizon of a black hole, that is,

-Obviously, the location of the event horizon is evidently distinct from that of the Kerr black hole, and it explicitly relies on the value of the deformation parameter $\xi$.
-The impact of varying the deformation parameter $\xi$ on the event horizon and infinite redshift surface of the Konoplya-Zhidenko rotating non-Kerr black hole can be found in \cite{Wang:2016paq}.
+Obviously, the location of the event horizon $r_h$ is evidently distinct from that of the Kerr black hole, and it explicitly relies on the value of the deformation parameter $\xi$.
 For the value of the deformation parameter $\xi$, it can be classified as